-More than 14 million people in the United States suffer from depression.
-More women than men suffer from this medical condition.
-Major depression is an all-encompassing illness that affects a person's body, feelings, thoughts, and behavior.
+Millions of people in the U.S. suffer from depression.
+More women than men suffer from this health condition.
+Major depression is an illness that affects a person's body, feelings, thoughts, and behavior.

 Certain things can trigger an episode of depression.
 They include a stressful life event, genetics, physical illness, medications, drug or alcohol abuse, or hormone levels.
 Any one of these factors, or a combination of them, can make depression more likely.
 The following questionnaire can help you assess your risk for depression.

-You have indicated that there are no major risk factors in your current lifestyle and circumstances that would put you at risk for developing depression.
+You have told us that there are no major risk factors in your current lifestyle and circumstances that would put you at risk of developing depression.

-If you are concerned that you may be depressed, talk to your health care provider or a trained mental health professional.
+If you are concerned that you may be depressed, talk with your health care provider or a trained mental health professional.

-You have indicated that you have significant risk factors in your current lifestyle and circumstances that put you at increased risk for developing depression.
+You have told us that you have significant risk factors in your current lifestyle and circumstances that put you at higher risk of developing depression.

-Having symptoms of depression does not necessarily mean you are depressed; other conditions or illnesses can cause similar symptoms.
-It does mean, however, that you should talk to your health care provider or a trained mental health professional who can diagnose your condition.
+Having symptoms of depression does not necessarily mean you are depressed.
+Other conditions or illnesses can cause similar symptoms.
+It does mean that you should talk with your health care provider or a trained mental health professional who can diagnose your condition.

-The answers you have given us indicate you are at risk for suicide.
+The answers you have given us show you are at risk for suicide.